 Myopia, or more commonly short-sightedness, is a common condition that affects over 1.5 billion people across the world.
 It is a chronic, progressive disease which occurs as the eye grows too long for its optical power.
-High levels of myopia have serious blinding retinal complications such as glaucoma, macular degeneration, and retinal detachments.
+High levels of myopia have serious blinding retinal complications such as glaucoma, macula degeneration, and retinal detachments.
 It is a serious health issue and can cause sight threatening problems later in life.
 This is why early detection in children is important as it typically gets worse over time.

 The myopia epidemic is real

-By 2050, it is predicted that over 50% of the world’s population will be myopic.
+By 2050, it is predicted that five billion (over 50% of the world’s population) will be myopic.